cmd8/ff-bifbox/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
 ### Prerequisites
-Make sure you have access to a recent [FreeFEM](https://freefem.org/) installation (version 4.14 or above), compiled with the `PETSc` and `PETSc-complex` **(with SLEPc)** plugins.
+Make sure you have access to the current [FreeFEM](https://freefem.org/) build, compiled from the `develop` branch with `PETSc` and `PETSc-complex` **(with SLEPc)**.
 Guides for compiling FreeFEM with PETSc can be found on the [FreeFEM GitHub page](https://github.com/FreeFem/FreeFem-sources) or in [this tutorial](https://joliv.et/FreeFem-tutorial/) by Pierre Jolivet.
 More details about the [PETSc](https://petsc.org/release/docs/manual/) and [SLEPc](http://slepc.upv.es/documentation/slepc.pdf) options used in the solvers may be found in their respective manuals.

 ### Installation